joshgarlandreese/WordPressRedTeam/README.md

 Target 1

-Before we began, we ran an enumeration scan to uncover the users and hidden directories within the Target.  wpscan --url http://192.168.1.110/wordpress --wp-content-dir -at -eu was used to uncover user names steven and michael.
+Before we began, we ran an enumeration scan to uncover the users and hidden directories within the Target.
+- Command used: wpscan --url http://192.168.1.110/wordpress --wp-content-dir -at -eu
+- This command uncovered user names steven and michael.
    ![TODO: Update the path with the name of your diagram](html)

 - flag1.txt: 9bbcb33e11b80be759c4e844862482